kfblack/Battleship/README.md

 ***
 #### **_Description_**
 This project is a browser-based game utilizing aspects of HTML, CSS and JavaScript.
 The game was made for the General Assembly software engineering immersive program as project #1, during Week 3 of the cohort.
 Battleship entails the player having to randomly select pieces of the opponents board to target, and the gaol is to sink all opposing players' ships.
 This is a turned-based game, and the first player to sink all of the oppositions' ships wins!

+In order to play the game, you need to navigate to the hyperlink below, then click "continue" to reach the second page for ship selection.
+From there, drag your ships into the grid, and have the second player do the same.
+Once completed, click "start game" where all ships will dissappear and you must click on the respective boxes to try to sink each other's ships.
+The first to sink all ships will be notified with a winning message, then you can click "restart" to replace ships and start again!
 ***
 #### **_Technologies Used_**
 - HTML